 In view of climate change, it is clear that the current and increasing future energy demand cannot be met with fossil resources.
 KfW supports its partner countries in developing and converting energy systems sustainably.

 The aim of UN Development Goal 7 is to “ensure access to affordable, reliable, sustainable and modern energy for all” by 2030.
 KfW Development Bank is working to achieve this goal with its projects, which also contribute to increasing the share of renewables in the energy mix worldwide and boosting energy efficiency.

 In addition to the expansion of renewable energy capacities, their successful integration into local electricity markets is crucial for the success of a global energy transition.
 This requires huge investments in modern energy systems, especially in grid expansion, cross-border electricity trading, storage technologies and the digitalisation of consumption and grid management.
 KfW also advises its partner countries on how to adapt their regulatory framework to integrate the new technologies into the energy industry.

-Around EUR 1.2 billion of KfW Development Bank's commitments in 2020 were for SDG 7.
-Including the other business areas, which also promote climate-friendly energy generation in Germany and Europe, KfW Group is one of the largest financiers of renewable energy in the world.
+Over EUR 3 billion of KfW Development Bank's commitments in 2022 were for SDG 7.
+Together with the other business areas of KfW Group which also promote climate-friendly energy generation in Germany and Europe, this makes KfW Group is one of the largest financiers of renewable energy worldwide.

 More on this topic (PDF, 189 KB, non-accessible)

 SDG 7 on the Federal Ministry for Economic Cooperation and Development (BMZ) website (German only)